newrelic/nri-prometheus/load-test/README.md

 ## Compare with real data

-To compare the average size of the payload scraped by pomi you can run `SELECT average(nr_stats_metrics_total_timeseries_by_target) FROM Metric where clusterName= 'xxxx' SINCE 30 MINUTES AGO TIMESERIES`$ and get the number of timeseries sent (the average payload here counts 500)
+To compare the average size of the payload scraped by pomi you can run `SELECT average(nr_stats_metrics_total_timeseries_by_target) FROM Metric where clusterName='xxxx' SINCE 30 MINUTES AGO TIMESERIES`$ and get the number of timeseries sent (the average payload here counts 500)

-To compare the average time a target takes in order to answer `SELECT average(nr_stats_integration_fetch_target_duration_seconds) FROM Metric where clusterName= 'xxxx'  SINCE 30 MINUTES AGO FACET target LIMIT 500`
+To compare the average time a target takes in order to answer `SELECT average(nr_stats_integration_fetch_target_duration_seconds) FROM Metric where clusterName='xxxx'  SINCE 30 MINUTES AGO FACET target LIMIT 500`